labordynamicsinstitute/replicability-training/README.md

 ![GitHub issues](https://img.shields.io/github/issues-raw/labordynamicsinstitute/replicability-training.svg?style=flat) ![GitHub last commit](https://img.shields.io/github/last-commit/labordynamicsinstitute/replicability-training.svg?style=flat)

-> ❗If you are looking for the Summer 2024 intership with the AEA Data Editor, please have a look [here](https://aeadataeditor.github.io/projects/project5).
-This page is for Cornell-based students applying to work with the AEA Data Editor.
+> ❗**If you are looking for the Summer 2024 intership with the AEA Data Editor, please have a look [here](https://aeadataeditor.github.io/projects/project5).** This page is for Cornell-based students applying to work with the AEA Data Editor.

+---

 > Training will occur mostly virtually, through a combination of required self-study and live Zoom meetings.
 > - The live part of the training will take place on Day 1 **in person** (no exceptions).
 Additional meetings will happen on the following days using Zoom.